 Is downtown Bogota safe?

 La Candelaria might be safe during the day.
 But trust me it is not safe at night, I lived there for 2 months and I felt genuinely terrified walking home from work most evenings.
 There is a lot of street crime with people being mugged outside their hotels.
+Read this guide about where to stay in Bogota, I break down all of the different areas where it’s safe to stay.

 If you have a short time in Bogotá most people stay in La Candelaria because it’s the most convenient place to stay.
 But if you are staying longer than 2 days stay further north in the Chapinaro area (Parque 93, Zona T, or the Zona Rosa).
 They have far better nightlife than Candelaria and are much safer.
 You can safely walk around at night, unlike La Candelaria.
 To get downtown for the ‘tourist attractions you will just need to get on the Transmiliniao or book a taxi.